showa-yojyo/notebook/doc/source/inkscape/ch09-text.rst

    The :menuselection:`Text --> Convert to Text` command converts *link-flowed* text to a *regular* text object while preserving the appearance of the text.
    The text is still editable but will no longer reflow inside the shape or path frame.
-This is necessary for display of the drawing in another SVG renderer.
+This is necessary for display of the drawing in another :abbr:`SVG` renderer.